Hosta Care Guide (All You Want To Know)

 Slugs are the most common pests of the hosta.

 The most common pest of hostas is slugs.
 These creatures like young leaves but can also seriously damage mature leaves.
 Sometimes they are so widespread that the hosta can’t even grow properly.
+The most effective way is to use traps but iron phosphate works best.

+The second pest is deer.
+They can eat a hosta to the ground.
 In addition, various insects can also seriously harm your hosta.

 Read more: What Is Eating My Hostas?